rossmassey/fetch-leetcode-problem/README.md

 ## cookies.txt
 Export a Netscape HTTP Cookie File for `leetcode.com` (see browser extensions).

-Alternatively, create a file with the word `LEETCODE_SESSION`, a tab (`\t`), and your session token.
-This can be found in the `leetcode.com` headers through the Network tab in your browser's developer tools.
+Alternatively, create a file with the text `LEETCODE_SESSION`, a tab (`\t`), and your session token.
+This can be found in the Network tab in developer tools, under Request Cookies, for requests to `leetcode.com`.

 Save as `cookies.txt` in the `src/` directory.